BradRollings96/Word-Square/README.md

 4. Eventually, if the correct characters are in `userEnteredChars`, the length of the `lettersFound` variable will be equal to the length of the word being searched for; which means that this word can be made from the characters provided in `userEnteredChars`.
-This word is then added to an array list `foundWordsList` and the method is exited.
+This word is then added to an array list `foundWordsList` and the method is exited

 #### compareCharsToAllWords